zhuang-li/SCAR/README.md

 SCAR demonstrates significant improvements in LLM performance when used for data filtering and selection.
 We evaluated our method using two LLMs: Olmo and Starcoder.

+Please note that our models do not automatically filter out duplicate examples, so we recommend performing de-duplication before applying our method.

 ### Olmo Performance

 | Dataset Size        | L.C.
 WinRate |